Jerry Supiran

 Jerry Michael Supiran (born March 21, 1973) is an American former child actor.
 Supiran is best known for playing Jamie Lawson on the science-fiction sitcom Small Wonder, which aired from 1985 to 1989.

 Career

 Supiran has been credited with roles in nineteen television and movie performances, including guest-starring roles in several noted series of the era, including Galactica 1980, Little House on the Prairie, Mr. Belvedere, Newhart, Highway to Heaven, Trapper John, M.D., St. Elsewhere, and Archie Bunker's Place, along with several made-for-TV movies and a feature film called Uncommon Valor.

 Personal life

 As an adult, Supiran worked in a variety of Henderson, Nevada restaurants.
 In 2012 it was reported that Supiran was destitute, working as a full-time volunteer at a California homeless shelter.
 Supiran claimed that a former adviser and girlfriend stole from a large trust fund that held the savings from his acting career.

+His mother Linda suffered a heart attack in 2012, and caring for her became a turning point in his recovery.
+His girlfriend of over 10 years, Michelle Malik, died of pneumonia on April 8, 2025.
+In February 2013, Supiran told TMZ he hoped to appear on Dancing with the Stars.
+As of September 2025, Supiran is married and living privately.